VET Program Approval and Maintenance Procedure

 2. Application fees do not apply for the removal of items from the Scope.

 L. VRQA to notify University of extension to Scope.
-Quality Assurance Services
+Strategic Regulatory Services

 • Director, Skills and Education Delivery